Fresh spinach is a mild flavoured and versatile way to add the nutritional benefits of dark green veggies to mealtimes.

 Spinach Ideas to Try

 Don’t let that fresh spinach in your crisper go to waste!
-Toss a handful or two of washed spinach (I always wash spinach – even it it’s organic, triple washed spinach) into whatever you’re making.
+Toss a handful or two of washed spinach into whatever you’re making.
 Because it’s so mild, it won’t alter the flavour – you’ll just get great colour and those nutritional benefits.
-But remember, add it towards the end of the cooking cycle.
+But remember, add it towards the very end of whatever you’re cooking to keep its bright color.
 It will only take a minute or two for it to cook with whatever you’re making.